 Investing in yourself doesn’t have to cost money.
 If you work for a large corporation your team likely has money for training and internal training available.
 Some companies also offer LinkedIn Learning for free or you can subscribe for free for a month.
 Don’t hesitate to ask your manager about what training options you have available through your company, or what opportunities there are for external training / certifications.
 If the external training / certifications will help you in your current job your employer may be willing to partially or fully pay for it.

-4. Expand Your Network At Your Company and In Your Industry To Unlock Career Opportunities
+4. Expand Your Network To Unlock Career Opportunities

-Find advocates within your company.
-Many decisions will be made about your career when you aren’t in the room.
+It’s incredibly important to find advocates within your company.
+First, give them a reason to advocate for you by doing a good job.
+Then, get asked to be put on tough projects.
+Know that many decisions will be made about your career when you aren’t in the room.
 Have people who are in that room that will advocate on your behalf.
 Don’t know who will be in the room?
 A likely place to start is the head of the division, their right hand, and their human resources business partner.